JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 <h2>Step 18.</h2>

 **Verify Client is Present in Active Directory.**
 <p> Switch back to the Domain Controller VM(Remote Desktop) and verify Client shows up in Active Directory.
 Go to Active Directory Users and Computers (ADUC) -> select the Domain -> select “Computers”.
-You should see the Client present in this group.
+You should see the Client VM present in this group.
 <p>
 <p>
 <img src="https://imgur.com/xTwYeHN.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>